allegro/blog/_posts/2024-08-19-how-to-come-back-to-programming.md

 Hi, I am Magda and I will tell you a story about coming back to work after a break of 21 months and 2 days.
 Everything here will be a subjective perspective about my experience.

 Maybe you are planning a one year trip around the world?
-Maybe you will have a longer medical break?
+Perhaps you will have a longer medical break?
 Or maybe just like me, you come back after maternity leave.
 I belive that all these stories could be quite similar.
 Let’s check how it was.

 ## My first month
 ### First week – mix of excitation and fear